Not Just Denim

-In our comfort and power stretch denim options, we have included between 1–3% elastane, which gives the denim a soft and stretchy feeling.
-When spinning the yarn used to weave the denim fabric, cotton fibers are spun around a thin thread of elastane.
-The elastane is therefor in the very core of the yarn.
-Until today we have been using virgin elastane, but we are, together with our suppliers, looking for possibilities of using recycled elastane in one of our denim fabrics.
+In our comfort and power stretch denim options, we have included between 1–3% elastane, which gives the denim a soft and stretchy feel.
+When spinning the yarn used to weave the denim fabric, cotton fibers are spun around a very thin thread of elastane.
+The elastane is therefore at the core of the yarn.
+In 2021, we continued to work with a small portion of recycled elastane in one of our denim fabrics.
 The elastane producers are known to us, but we have not yet been able to trace the specific production units used.

 Lenzing’s TENCEL™ Lyocell production is very sustainable due to the use of a closed loop system for the solvent spinning process.

-Throughout Nudie Jeans’ history we have chosen to work with leather because just like denim it is a material that ages beautifully with time.
-The leather industry presents many challenges with regard to chemical usage, traceability and animal welfare.
-Therefore, we work with one specific Gold rated supplier, according to The Leather Working Group, in India for our leather jackets.
+Throughout Nudie Jeans’ history, we have chosen to work with leather because just like denim, it is a material that becomes more beautiful with time.
+The leather industry presents many challenges regarding chemical usage, traceability, and animal welfare.
+We, therefore, work with one specific Leather Working Group Gold-rated supplier based in India for our leather jackets.
 We also believe that a leather jacket can be a sustainable choice if it is used for many years.
-Out of the 2 leather jacket styles we made in 2018, one is made in semi-vegetable tanned leather.
-The majority of our leather accessories are made in full vegetable-tanned leather.
-This is one way of decreasing chemical use in the leather industry, but until we can guarantee that the animal comes from a certified organic farm, we will not define our leather products as sustainable.
+Most of our leather accessories are made with vegetable-tanned bovine leather.
+This is one way to decrease the use of chemicals in the leather industry, but until we can guarantee that the animals are from a certified organic farm, we will not define our leather products as sustainable.
 The goat leather used for jackets is of Indian origin and the leather used in our accessories is from Polish cows.

-In 2018, we stopped using leather patches on our denim and replaced them with a Jacron patch.
-Jacron is a material made of FSC-labeled cellulose fibers and acrylic polymers.
-Offering leather free denim was a natural step in Nudie Jeans´ sustainability journey.
+In 2018, we stopped using leather patches on our denim and replaced them with Jacron patches.
+Jacron is a material made of FSC-certified cellulose fibers and acrylic polymers made in Germany.
+Offering leather-free denim was a natural step in Nudie Jeans’ sustainability journey.